aydar-gaysin/Programmers_salary_analysis/README.md

 ```
 ### How to install

 Python3 should be already installed.
+Fork the repo.
+Copy files to your project directory.
 Then use `pip` (or `pip3`, if there is a conflict with Python2) to install dependencies:
 ```
 pip install -r requirements.txt
 ```
-Fork the repo.
-Copy api_main.py to your project directory.

 ### How to run